-The Accommodation Administrator coordinates accommodations for students at Cummings School of Veterinary Medicine and will work to ensure that equal access to facilities, programs, and services is available to students with disabilities.
+The Accommodation Administrator coordinates accommodations for students in all programs (DVM, Masters, PhD) at Cummings School of Veterinary Medicine and will work to ensure that equal access to facilities, programs, and services is available to students with disabilities.
 We strive to provide appropriate academic and clinical accommodations to create equitable educational experiences that avoid the following: compromising the health and safety of members of Cummings School community, fundamentally altering the nature of the academic/clinic program, creating undue hardship, or violating Cummings School’s requirements for graduating.

-Students should initiate the process and fill out a “Student Request Form”, which can also be requested from either the Accommodation Administrator or Student Affairs Office.
+Students should initiate the process by submitting an Accommodation Request.
 Once your request is submitted, we will schedule a meeting to discuss your needs.
 Often times, medical documentation is needed to create the accommodation.
-This process will soon be more automated and accessible through Accommodate Software.

 Accommodation requests are welcomed and reviewed upon receipt.
 We understand that it is not always possible to anticipate if an accommodation will be needed, due to sudden or unexpected circumstances.